ebelious/Self-Hosted/SOC-Stack.md

 ./velociraptor-v0.72.1-linux-amd6 config generate -i
 ```

-Edit the `server.config.yml` and change the GUI bind address to the servers IP
+Edit the `server.config.yml` and change the GUI bind address to the server IP

-Then we wil create the deb package for ther server binary to install
+Then we will create the deb package for the server binary to install
 ```
 ./velociraptor-v0.6.4-2-linux-amd64 --config server.config.yaml debian server --binary
 ```